Skip to Main Content

 What are the drone regulations for filming in Saudi Arabia?

-Here is the breakdown.
-Drone filming in Saudi Arabia is regulated by GACA (General Authority of Civil Aviation).
-Needed for all drones over 250g via uas.gaca.gov.sa.
-The maximum flight altitude is 120m.
-No-fly zones have airports (8km radius), Riyadh off-limits areas, holy sites, government buildings, NEOM/AlUla need joint security approval.
-Commercial filming permits need 7-14 working days.
-Needs Ministry of Media + local municipality approvals.
+GACA (General Authority of Civil Aviation) governs drone filming in Saudi Arabia.
+All drones over 250g must register via uas.gaca.gov.sa.
+The altitude cap is 120m.
+No-fly zones cover airports (8km radius), Riyadh off-limits areas, holy sites, and government buildings.
+NEOM and AlUla need joint security approval.
+Commercial filming permits take 7-14 working days.
+You also need Ministry of Media and local municipality approvals.

 What does a drone operator do on a film set?